EC Americans Used To Be Savers

 Throughout the financial crisis, nations threw fiscal stones at Germany for guarding their budget surpluses like Indiana Jones cradling the Holy Grail.
 The world demanded Germany spend, spend, spend – get all Keynesian, purchase imports from beleaguered brethren, get their citizens to purchase junk they don't need.
 C'mon Germany, we'll be your best friend if you give Greece a free pass.

 Before the Great Recession, the sovereign was a magnificent fiscal vacuum.
 Still is.
-A juggernaut of an export-oriented sucking in the bucks from European nations.
+A juggernaut of an export-oriented economy sucking in the bucks from European nations.
 Even today, Germany can't catch a break for their ingrained (it's in the blood), austerity.
 Donald Trump, the European Commission, IMF Chief Christine Lagarde beat up on Merkel for her nation's trade surplus.
 Recently, Lagarde urged Berlin to increase domestic spending and boost imports, lamenting over the burgeoning account surpluses she claims are partly responsible for the rise of protectionism.
 Yep.
 Believe that?
 Most of the world abhors savers and adores spenders.

 Print Friendly, PDF & Email